 What would it be like for you to attend a Renewal Weekend?

 - You would participate in all of the activities alongside the pilgrims as a member of a table group.

 - You would not be a silent professor or have any role other than that of a participant.

 - You could be open with tablemates that you have been on a weekend before but not reveal any of the surprises to come.

 If you feel that you are being called to spend some dedicated time with God and need a spiritual retreat, consider making a renewal weekend.

 As we explore how to make the best use of renewal weekends, we would like to open this opportunity to the community.
-If you are interested or just want to know more, can contact me at [email protected] or call me at 770-977-9599 to learn more.
+If you are interested or just want to know more, can contact one of the secretariat members to learn more.